Results, downgrades keep Britain's FTSE under pressure

 By Kit Rees

-LONDON, May 11 (Reuters) - Britain's top-share index steadied at one-month highs on Thursday after five straight sessions of gains as disappointing results and downgrades weighed, as well as a slump in Hikma's shares after a setback to one of its drugs.
+LONDON, May 11 (Reuters) - Britain's top-share index slipped from a one-month high on Thursday as disappointing results and downgrades weighed on stocks, as well as a slump in Hikma's shares after a setback to one of its drugs.

-The blue chip FTSE 100 index ended flat at 7,386.63 points, having risen for 5 straight sessions, while the mid caps fell 0.4 percent.
+The blue chip FTSE 100 index was flat in percentage terms at 7,384.73 points by 0918 GMT, having risen for 5 straight sessions, while the mid caps fell 0.3 percent.

-The Bank of England's inflation report that showed interest rates were unlikely to rise within the next two years and that its Monetary Policy Committee voted 7-1 in favour of keeping rates on hold this month had little impact on British stocks.

-"(There was) no hawkish surprise from the Bank of England," said ETX Capital analyst Neil Wilson.

 Hikma also said that the likelihood of an approval this year was now low.

-Results also weighed, with BT falling 4.5 percent after reporting fourth-quarter results.
+Results also weighed, with BT falling 3.2 percent after reporting fourth quarter results.

 The telecoms group said it would cut 4,000 jobs in its Global Services unit and scale back its dividend growth ambitions in a bid to recover from an accounting scandal and a profit warning.